rakeshvar/rnn_ctc/README.md

 # Run with no arguments to see full usage
 ```

-b) scribe_numbers scribes i-th digit as a Hindu-Arabic numeral.
+b) scribe_hindu scribes i-th digit as a Hindu-Arabic numeral.
 ```sh
 python3 scribe_hindu.py data.pkl
 # Run with no arguments to see full usage